 Practices for Bonding with Akshobhya

 Four practices create close bonds with Akshobhya (Mi-bskyod-pa) and the family trait of the deep awareness of the sphere of reality (Skt. dharmadhatu).
-Many of the Kagyu systems substitute the deep awareness that is like a mirror.
+Many of the Kagyu systems substitute the mirror-like deep awareness.

 These four practices are